Followers

 Anglian Water (et al) - Bloody cheek

-It really ticks me off when I read articles about large organisations, in this case Anglian Water and Thames Water, who tell their captive customers (who must buy from a company exclusively servicing their area) that their charges are to rise appreciably, to pay for "this, that, or the other".
+It really ticks me off when I read articles about large organisations, in this case Anglian Water, Thames Water and now United Utilities (in the Lake District - a world heritage region), who all tell their captive customers (who must buy from them exclusively as they serve their area) that their charges are to rise appreciably, to pay for "this, that, or the other".

 Professionally run (for profit) companies should not need to run to their customers for money, they should borrow from the financial markets or their shareholders (current yield 6.8%), or the Government if it is at their behest work has to be done.